CatalaLang/catala-book/src/5-4-definitions-exceptions.md

 ### Declaring multiple definitions as one exception to a single definition

 In the previous example, `bar` was set exceptionnally to `0` if `fizz = 0`.
-What if we want to expand that behavior with two more exceptional definitions that set `bar` to `1` and `-1` respectively when `fizz > 0` and `fizz < 0`?
+What if you want to expand that behavior with two more exceptional definitions that set `bar` to `1` and `-1` respectively when `fizz > 0` and `fizz < 0`?
 These three exceptional definitions cannot conflict with each other because `fizz` is either positive, negative or 0.
 So, these three exceptional definitions behave